From the Manger to the Cross

 From the Manger to the Cross or Jesus of Nazareth (often shortened to simply From the Manger to the Cross) is a 1912 American drama film directed by Sidney Olcott, written by Gene Gauntier (who also portrays Virgin Mary), and starring Robert Henderson-Bland as Jesus of Nazareth.
-Filmed on location in Egypt and in Palestine, it tells the story of Jesus's life, interspersed with verses from The Bible.
+Filmed on location in Jerusalem, it tells the story of Jesus's life, interspersed with verses from The Bible.

 Kalem released the film in October 1912 to critical acclaim.
 It saw a re-release in February 1919 following Vitagraph Studios' acquisition of Kalem.